hackclub/hackclub/workshops/that_was_easy/README.md

 </html>
 ```

-Similar to our HTML file in the Personal Website workshop, we've created a bare template upon which we will build interactions for the user.
+Similar to our HTML file in the [Personal Website workshop](/workshops/personal_website), we have a bare template upon which we will build interactions for the user.
 As you can see, we've named this page "That Was Easy" using the title (`<title>`) tag.

 Go ahead an **Run** your repl; you should just see a blank page in the preview.

 ### Adding `index.js` to the HTML File

-As you can see in the pane on the left (called a filetree) we have an `index.js` file.
+As you can see in the pane on the left (called a file tree) we have an `index.js` file.
 Since HTML depends on JavaScript to make our button play sounds, we must include a reference to the JavaScript file within the HTML file.
 We can do this by using an HTML tag called the script tag (`<script>`), which is how JavaScript files are included in HTML files.

 The script tag has an attribute called source (`src`), which is where we will fill in the URL to the JavaScript file we want to include.